 Parties to a U.S. commercial contract are generally permitted to choose the law that will govern the contract and the venue in which any disputes arising from the contract will be heard.
-There is no requirement that the laws of a particular state govern a commercial contract nor is there any requirement that disputes be resolved in a specific location.
+There is no requirement that the laws of a particular state govern a commercial contract, nor is there any requirement that disputes be resolved in a specific location.
 The only limitation on the parties' choice of law and venue selections is that the transaction must generally bear some nexus to the chosen state.
 Whether an adequate nexus exists is a fact-specific analysis, but the organization of one contracting party or the presence of its headquarters in a state will generally be sufficient.

-New York provides an exception to the nexus rule by allowing contracting parties to choose New York governing law and venue regardless of whether the underlying transaction bears a reasonable relation to New York, so long as the obligation or consideration contemplated by the transaction is at least US\$1,000,000.32
+New York provides an exception to the nexus rule by allowing contracting parties to choose New York governing law, so long as the obligation or consideration contemplated by the transaction is at least US\$250,000.

-As a practical matter, New York is an attractive venue for commercial contract disputes because of its well-developed case law, a reasonably short docket and a judicial bench that is experienced with commercial matters.
+So long as the New York courts obligations or consideration contemplated by the transaction amounts to at least US\$1,000,000, and the parties have selected New York law as the governing law, then each case, regardless of whether the underlying transaction, is deemed to bear a reasonable relation to New York.
+As a practical matter, New York is an attractive venue for commercial contract disputes because of its well-developed case law, a reasonably short docket, and a judicial bench that is experienced with commercial matters.

 If a dispute arises from a U.S. commercial contract and a claim is brought against a non-U.S. company in a U.S. court, the court must establish personal jurisdiction over the non-U.S. company in order to hear the case.
 Personal jurisdiction is the authority of a U.S. court to hear a case against a defendant based on the extent and nature of the defendant's contacts with the jurisdiction in which the court is located.
-Personal jurisdiction can be found in a variety of ways and may be difficult to avoid if entering into a U.S. commercial contract.
+Personal jurisdiction can be found in a variety of ways, including volunteer submission to jurisdiction, and may be difficult to avoid if entering into a U.S. commercial contract.
 For more information about jurisdiction of U.S. courts over non-U.S. entities, see Section XI of this publication.